Pjata/obsidian/1on1s/Verho/1on1 with Verho.md

 ## 2023-06-21

 - lived in the export script
-- field testing what works
+- field testing what works with a feature team
-- weekly commitments
+- weekly commitments were good
 -